 What are mechanical properties?

-- modulus of elasticity (in tension, compressive, at shift)
+- modulus of elasticity (tensile, compressive, shear)

-- tensile strength (tensile, compressive, at shift)
+- tensile strength (tensile, compressive, shear)

 - yield stress